ansible-collections/cloud-content-handbook/social_contract.md

 - We proactively share information
 - We are principled stewards of our communities and promote a welcoming attitude towards other associates, non Red Hat employees, and all contributors of code or ideas
 - We help each other grow
-- All our meetings will have an agenda that is shared in advanced, preferably by a minimum of 24 hours
+- All our meetings will have an agenda that is shared in advance, preferably by a minimum of 24 hours
 - We incorporate continuous improvement into all facets of our work
 - We priortize public, asynchronous communication
 - We own issues in our domain, driving them to completion and asking for help when needed